robotology/blocktest/README.md

 # 4. Introduction

 The main idea of BlockTest is to adopt testing methodologies and best practices adopted in the software industry and propose their use in robotic applications within the robotics community.
-BlockTest allows developers to build test that verifies the correct functioning of a robotic component, be it a piece of hardware (e.g. a robotic arm) or a piece of software (e.g. an algorithm).
+BlockTest allows developers to build a test that verifies the correct functioning of a robotic component, be it a piece of hardware (e.g. a robotic arm) or a piece of software (e.g. an algorithm).
 The main idea is to provide a set of basic blocks that can be composed to build more complex tests, without writing new code.
 The rationale behind this approach is that tests should be easy to write and, more importantly, should not require debugging efforts.
 Writing tests by combining existing, already debugged, components guarantees that no effort is required to debug the tests themselves.
 BlockTest is also written to provide support for running system components (e.g. a robot simulator), and robotic middleware.
-This can be achieved by extending the framework providing plugin libraries which export functionalities for a new middleware if needed.
+This can be achieved by extending the framework providing plugin libraries that export functionalities for a new middleware if needed.
 At the moment of writing, BlockTest already supports YARP, while ROS support is under development.
 (See Figure below).
 <br/><br/>